-- A: Yes.
-If you are a stockholder of record, you can change your vote or revoke your proxy by: - entering a new vote by Internet or by telephone until 11:59 p.m.
-Eastern Time on December 18, 2022; - completing and returning a later-dated proxy card at any time before the Annual Meeting; - notifying Neeta Toprani, Chief Legal Officer, in writing at 2488 Historic Decatur Road, Ste 200, San Diego, California 92106 at any time before the Annual Meeting; and - by virtually attending and voting at the Annual Meeting.
+A: Yes.
+If you are a stockholder of record, you can change your vote or revoke your proxy by:

+- entering a new vote by Internet or by telephone until 11:59 p.m.
+Eastern Time on August 19, 2024; - completing and returning a later-dated proxy card at any time before the Annual Meeting; and - by virtually attending and voting at the Annual Meeting.